neilthaker07/cmpe202-irobot/Research.md

 - [x] **webRTC** - It is being used where we need real time communication in the form of audio or video. :x:
 - [x] **WebSocket** - This API can be used to send message to the server and receive an event driven response without polling from the server.
 It is prefer for multiplayer gaming action and chat services.
 This can be implemented an extra feature for a game.
 It is not needed for a model development. :thought_balloon:

-**Issue#8**: We will use 3rd party javascript plugins for rendering advanced 2D/3D graphics and we can use websocket API to provide an extra features. webRTC is not required for our project. **Status: Closed**
+**Issue#8 (Status: Closed)**: We will use 3rd party javascript plugins for rendering advanced 2D/3D graphics and we can use websocket API to provide an extra features. webRTC is not required for our project.

 ## **Select the game engine or javascript library (Issue#9):**